dkrajzew/degrotesque/docs/index.md

 I think it looks __much__ better.

 The starting and ending quotes have been replaced by &ldquo; and &rdquo;, respectively.
 The ' has been replaced by &apos; and the - by an &mdash;.
 Of course, this script omits HTML elements.
-It keeps the complete format as-is, and replaces characters by their proper HTML entity name or the respective unicode character.
+It keeps the complete format as-is, and replaces characters by their proper HTML entity name, the unicode entity, or the respective unicode character.

 **degrotesque** is meant to be a relatively **reliable post-processing step for type setting web pages or any plain texts before releasing them**.
-Being a [Python](https://www.python.org/) script, **it can be easily embedded in own workflows** and can be used on almost all operating systems.
+Being written in [Python](https://www.python.org/), **it can be easily embedded in own workflows** and can be used on almost all operating systems.

 **degrotesque** supports English, German, and French alternatives currently.